 Once sites begin hitting $1,000 in monthly earnings, you can expect to be paying 30-36x for them.

 There's obviously a big difference between buying a site for $36,000 ($1,000 x 36) and buying the $300/month site, which is currently priced at $8,000.

-I'd much rather buy into a site when it's earning below $1,000 a month, and showing some upward mobility, than investing in a site that's already earning over $1,000.
+I'd much rather buy websites when they're earning below $1,000 a month, and showing some upward mobility, than investing in a site that's already earning over $1,000.
 The multiple adds up pretty aggressively once a site is earning in the 4-figure range.